rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 4. Otherwise, ignore the candidate.

 An ICE agent may use a hostname resolver that transparently supports both Multicast and Unicast DNS.
-In this case the resolution of a ".local" name may happen through Unicast DNS, see {{RFC6762}} section 3.
+In this case the resolution of a ".local" name may happen through Unicast DNS as noted in {{RFC6762}}, Section 3.

 An ICE agent that supports mDNS candidates MUST support the situation where the hostname resolution results in more than one IP address.
 In this case, the ICE agent MUST take exactly one of the resolved IP addresses and ignore the others.